PostHog/posthog-dotnet/src/PostHog/README.md

 The goal of this package is to be usable in multiple .NET environments.
 At this moment, we are far short of that goal.
 We only support ASP.NET Core via [PostHog.AspNetCore](../PostHog.AspNetCore/README.md).

+## Docs

+More detailed docs for using this library can be found at [PostHog Docs for the .NET Client SDK](https://posthog.com/docs/libraries/dotnet).

 ## Usage

 To use this package, you need to create an instance of `PostHogClient` and call the appropriate methods.
 Here's an example: